Nnaji-Victor/bank/README.md

 # bank
-Banking application built with winform that integrates withdrawal, savings and transfer.
+Banking application built with c# winform that integrates withdrawal, savings and transfer.
 Saves data to MSSQL Database.

 # Overview
 1. *Admin and Customer can log in*